Form might follow function. But too often in designing parking lots, many important functions get ignored.

 And whatever happend to the function of doing no harm.
 That’s more than an idea.
 It’s something we should do.
 And no parking lot planting should need energy and water guzzling plants nor design styles that require annual mulching, massive synthetic herbicide and fertilizer use.

 This week we got to tackle two challenging projects; thousands of feet of middle of the street medians and a turning a parking lot into a parking garden.

 Challenges.
-Easily solved with simple design ideas, appropriate plants and inspired by a private business owners who wanted to changed a massive slab of asphalt into a space that considers people, cars and environmental issues.
+Easily solved with simple design ideas, appropriate plants and inspired by private business owners who wanted to changed a massive slab of asphalt into a space that considers people, cars and environmental issues.
 With the help of the crew at S.L.
-Munson, an industrial building in an industrial area (ie; blocks and blocks of massive asphalt parking lots), we designed the parking, removed about 30% of the pavement and planted cool plants in way that address lots of functions.
+Munson, an industrial building in an industrial area (ie; blocks and blocks of massive asphalt parking lots), we designed the parking, removed about 30% of the pavement and planted cool plants in way that addresses lots of functions.

 Now, instead of shunting tons of run off water away, planted retention areas catch water.

 Instead of making people walk behind cars, they have defined walking routes.

 Instead of broiling sun, a shady entry (well, with time.)

 Instead of glaring white wall, fruit trees, grasses and perennials and of course bulbs.

 Here’s a little video of the transformation.